 Most of the effort to grow warm-season grasses is required during establishment.
 Once established, the grasses can be left to grow for many years without much, if any, need for maintenance.
 In well-established stands, the grasses themselves will out compete most weeds.
 Some stands will grow very thick, and mowing after the nesting season, every 4-7 years, can be done to remove some of the accumulated residual growth.
 Haying and grazing might also be options if the grasses are planted for both agricultural and wildlife use.

 Finally, prescribed burning can be an effective management tool for controlling weeds and increasing stand vigor, as these grasses evolved with natural fires.
 Prescribed burns must be conducted by properly trained persons and require thorough planning.
 Follow local burning ordinances and laws.
 Mowing is a good substitute if burning is not feasible.

 Check with local seed companies and farm supply stores first.

 Route 1 Box 44

 Westfield, WI 53964

-Prepared by Colleen DeLong, wildlife biologist, and Margaret Brittingham, associate professor of wildlife resources
+Prepared by Colleen DeLong, wildlife biologist, and Margaret Brittingham, professor of wildlife resources

 Partial funding for this fact sheet was provided by Pennsylvania's Wild Resource Conservation Fund.